Backendpapa-school/Operating-system-concept/Process/README.md

 CPU bound process cant stay in the process for too long, they are deallocated and reallocated again to another CPU cores

 ### Context switch
+When an interrupt occurs in a system, the CPU core needs to save the state and context of the current exexuting process to switch to a kernel routine or restore the state and context of another process to start executing on the CPU core.
+This is referred to as context switch.
+The context of a process is respresented by the PCB(Process Control Block) which contains information about the state, the register values.